 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
+When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

 Inside your home

 First, you’ll want to inspect your windows and doors.
 If they shake easily or you can see light coming in between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, search your home for cracks and gaps in the following areas:

 - Electrical outlets and light switches

 - Attic doors or hatches

 - Cable and phone lines

 If you find air leaks throughout your home, take a look at the Department of Energy’s tips for sealing leaks.